 Millions of Compounds

 We solve the hardest problems in computer-aided drug design, delivering hits even when there is little-to-no structural data for a target.
 AtomNet® screens make-on-demand molecules so that our AI results won't send our partners down a synthesis rabbit hole.
 Our partners receive compounds to test in their lab 2-3 weeks after we complete a virtual screen.
-We have a history of success, delivering at least one hit validated in laboratory experiments 74% of the time, keeping our partners ahead of their competition.
+We have a history of success, delivering at least one hit validated in laboratory experiments 74% of the time.

 With a 74% overall success rate with the most challenging targets across hundreds of projects spanning every class of protein and disease area.